kelezoli/30DaysOfSWA/www/docs/Pedagogical Guidelines.md

 :::info Sources
-For more information on the DRinVET site, please [CLICK HERE](https://somelink.io).
 Click to download the full source [HERE](https://www.uab.edu/simulation/images/Learn_See_Practice_Prove_Do_Maintain.pdf)
 :::

-## Approach two: Four-Component Instructional Design
+## **Approach two:** Four-Component Instructional Design

-4C/ID is an instructional design approach for complex learning; that is, learning aimed at integrative goals where knowledge, skills, and attitudes are developed simultaneously.
+Four-Component Instructional Design (4C)/ID) is a teaching design approach for complex learning; that is, learning aimed at integrative goals where knowledge, skills, and attitudes are developed simultaneously.
 It provides guidelines for the analysis of real-life tasks and the transition into a blueprint for an educational program.
-The learn more please visit the [4c/ID organisation's webiste](https://www.4cid.org/) Here we do not explain the well proven principles in detail, but bring a short example of applying some of the principles in teaching vehicle painting with simulators.
+To learn more please visit the [4c/ID organisation's webiste](https://www.4cid.org/) Here we do not explain the well proven principles in detail, but bring a short example of applying some of the principles in teaching vehicle painting with simulators.

 ### The case